 Items which have the image of a wheelie bin with a cross on them should not be disposed of using the general household rubbish collection.
 These items include everything from large white goods to energy saving light-bulbs.
 By keeping waste electrical equipment separate from other waste, the hazardous substances can be removed and other parts can be recycled rather than sent to landfill.

-If you are buying new electrical appliances, retailers are obliged by law to either:
+If you are buying new electrical appliances, the law obligates retailers to either:

 Many retailers offer collection of old appliances from your home, although they are not obliged to do this.

 Alternatively you can take your old equipment to your nearest recycling point, or ask your local authority to collect your bulky items.
 Some may charge for this service.

 Learn about how you can save money on your energy bills and reduce your carbon emissions with our guidance on energy efficiency in the homeDiscover more